Heavybullets8/HeavySetup/docs/applications/syncthing/installation.md

 ## Networking

-If you are wanting to use ingress, its probably better to use clusterIP instead

 ### WebUI

 Nothing changed here, this is just the port your app will use for its web service

+If you are wanting to use ingress, its probably better to use `clusterIP ` instead of `Simple`

 ![!Networking: qbittorrent](images/networking.png)